Casper: Accelerating Stencil Computation using Near-cache Processing: : Micro-architectural Support

-\textbf{Implementation Challenges.} Loading data aligned to 8B boundaries potentially implies loading data located on two cache lines.
-This introduces two key challenges. \rbc{First, two tags need to be matched to locate the two cache lines.
-Second, the correct data from both cache lines must be loaded using only one supplied address.}
+\textbf{Implementation Challenges.} Loading data aligned to \SI{8}{B} boundaries {can} potentially {result in} loading data located on two cache lines.
+This introduces two key challenges. \rbc{First, \emph{two} tags need to be matched to locate the two cache lines {in one access (i.e., using one address)}.
+Second, the correct data from {each of the two} cache lines must be loaded using only one {provided} address.}

-\rbc{To address the first challenge, we enable the cache to match the two tags in parallel by adding a second read port to the tag array.} Since the two cache lines involved in an unaligned load are always at consecutive addresses, they are guaranteed to be mapped to different cache sets, and thus, there are no conflicts during the tag matching process.
-If one or both cache lines are not in a readable state, a regular cache miss is generated, and the request is stalled until the miss is resolved.
+\rbc{To address the first challenge, we enable the cache to match two tags in parallel by adding a second read port to the tag array.} Since the two cache lines involved in an unaligned load are always at consecutive addresses {(e.g., values \texttt{A[5]} to \texttt{A[12]} in} \autoref{fig:shiftexample}{)}, they are guaranteed to be mapped to different cache sets, and thus, there are no conflicts during the tag matching process.
+If at least one cache line is not in a readable state, a regular cache miss is generated, and the request is stalled until the {miss} resolves.

-\rbc{To address the second challenge, we make changes into the LLC row decoding logic to load data either from the requested address or one of the cache line{s} located inside the 64B-vicinity of the requested address.
-More specifically, we add one 3-to-1 multiplexer for each LLC SRAM row.
+\rbc{To address the second challenge, we make changes into the \gls{LLC} row decoding logic to load data either from the requested address or one of the cache line{s} located inside the 64B-vicinity of the requested address.
+More specifically, we add one 3-to-1 multiplexer for each \gls{LLC} SRAM row.
 The inputs to the multiplexer are set to the row decoder output \nasi{of} the current row and both the adjacent rows.
 The multiplexer selects the appropriate row(s) based on the row selection signal.}

-\textbf{Loading Shifted Cache Lines.} \autoref{fig:unaligned_load} shows the execution sequence of unaligned access to the {LLC}.
-In this example, we consider the request to cache line holding elements 8 to 15, shifted to the right by three positions. \juang{This corresponds to the access to input grid points \texttt{A[i-3]} in Figure~\ref{fig:shiftexample}.} \juang{Let us first consider the case where the} two cache lines involved in the access are mapped to the \juang{\emph{same}} cache way.
-One cache way consists of 4$\times$32kB data arrays, each having 2$\times$16kB subarrays.
-One 16kB subarray holds 64 consecutive bits of a cache line for all the 2048 sets.
-Thus, each 64-bit segment of a cache line is stored in a different SRAM subarray.